BeetElite Reviews - Does It Work and Is It Safe?

 A 2015 Penn State study was the first to measure blood flow to the contracting muscles after beetroot juice supplement, finding it had no effect.
 They did find that the participants’ arteries “de-stiffened,” but not that they necessarily widened.

-The manufacturer states that you shouldn’t exceed two scoops in 24 hours, and that it shouldn’t be mixed with bottled juice.
+The manufacturer states that you shouldn’t exceed two scoops in 24 hours, and that you shouldn't mix BeetElite with bottled juice.

 Available in Black Cherry and Original flavors, BeetElite is priced as follows: